 - I cook all the pork belly pieces on the top rack of my air fryer, if you use the lower rack you may have to increase the cooking time.

-You can serve pork belly strips as a main dish, appetizer or as a snack.
-You can eat them as is or serve them with a sauce such as barbecue sauce.
-Pork belly also pairs nicely with many different side dishes such as Asian coleslaw, kale salad, rice dishes, cauliflower rice, or pasta.
+You can eat these pork belly pieces as is or serve them with a sauce such as barbecue sauce.
+They make a great appetizer or main dish and pairs nicely with many different side dishes such as Asian coleslaw, kale salad, rice dishes, cauliflower fried rice, or roasted vegetables.

 Pork belly is a boneless cut of fatty meat from the belly of a pig.
 It is the same type of meat that is used to make bacon, but pork belly is uncured, un-smoked and un-sliced in comparison to bacon.